tidepool-org/blip/README.md

 ## Production

-### Publishing examples to GitHub Pages with React Storybook

-See [the publishing section](docs/misc/Docs.md#publishing) of the docs on docs.

 ### Building and publishing to `npm`

 When a new feature(s) is/are complete (i.e., branch is synchronized with master, reviewed with a sign-off from another developer), it's time to publish the package to npm!
 Since this is one of our most recently created repositories, any member of the "developers" team in the `@tidepool` npm organization will be able to publish the package using his or her npm login.
 Steps to publishing are as follows: